TamimiGitHub/rhok-igenottawa/README.md

 ## A note on builds
 Local development uses `npm run dev`.
 Netlify uses `npm run build`.

+# Platform
+Netlify uses NodeJS 8.x, so using that locally with `nvm` is recommended.

 ## Running locally
 Setup a `.env` file with the following environment variables (get info from a developer):
 ```